-There are more than 60 student clubs and organizations at Hendrix College for the varied interests of the student body.
+There are more than 75 student clubs and organizations at Hendrix College for the varied interests of the student body.
 Such organizations include student government, honorary societies, academic clubs, special interest groups, club sports, and service organizations.
 Students are encouraged to participate in those activities that offer opportunities for personal, cultural, intellectual, spiritual, and social growth.
 By becoming involved in the organizational life of the campus, students are able to become more active in their community and to gain valuable skills to enhance their personal and academic success.
-For more information on the various student organizations, visit the Student Activities website.
+Web: www.hendrix.edu/studentactivities

-Organizational membership policies and practices must be consistent with the principle of equal educational opportunity without regard to race, sex, color, sexual orientation, age, disability, creed, or national origin.
+Organizational membership policies and practices must be consistent with the principle of equal educational and employment opportunity without regard to age, race, gender, disability, sexual orientation, gender identity or expression, genetic information, or national origin.
 A student group must be an officially registered student organization in order to use the Hendrix College name, to be listed in official publications, and to be eligible to receive funds from the student activity fee through the Student Senate.
 Registered student organizations have priority over unregistered groups in access to campus facilities and media.

 After review of this request, the Student Activities Office may grant provisional registration status to the student group until such time as the Committee on Student Life grants final registration of the group.
 Student Activities will forward the registration to the Chair of the Committee on Student Life who will then contact the student leaders of the group.
 Student leaders will be requested to meet with the Committee to discuss their request.
 Upon approval by the Committee, the Chair will communicate that decision in writing with appropriate documentation to the Student Activities Office, which will then officially register the organization.

 Annual Renewal Process Each student organization must update the following information annually with the Student Activities Office:

 • the group’s updated constitution (preferably in electronic format)